geospace-code/georinex/README.md

 couple order of magnitude speedup in reading/converting RINEX data and allows filtering/processing of gigantic files too large to fit into RAM.

-Another key advantage of PyRinex is the Xarray base class, that allows all the database-like indexing power of Pandas to be unleashed.
+Another key advantage of GeoRinex is the Xarray base class, that allows all the database-like indexing power of Pandas to be unleashed.

-PyRinex works in Python &ge; 3.6.
+GeoRinex works in Python &ge; 3.6.

 ![RINEX plot](tests/example_plot.png)